affiliate disclosure

 Performance

-I’m interested in discussing Cloudways’ and Kinsta’s performance: the web host that provides a real-world, high-speed, optimal experience.
+I’m interested in discussing Cloudways’ and Kinsta’s performance as web hosts that deliver a real-world, high-speed, optimal experience.

 I don’t want to go by what both web hosts shared on their websites.
-You read all the sales pitches and shining hosting features on their landing pages.
+You read all the sales pitches and shiny hosting features on their landing pages.

 Instead, I set up a demo site and ran basic hosting performance tests.
 This way, I can show you, with evidence, which web host is the best regarding raw server performance between Kinsta and Cloudways.